provocon/coremedia-pdf-filter/README.md

 ## Compatibility

 This extension can be integrated into blueprint workspaces starting from platform version 1707.
 The latest tested version to be used is 1904.
+Use the corresponding branch for integration.

 ## Usage